 A causes the growth (or decay) of

 Why do we use it?
 Well, with just a few data points, we can roughly predict the result of a future event.
 This is why it is beneficial to know how to find the line of best fit.
-It'll help you find what the ratio of
+In the case of only two points, the slope calculator is a great choice.
+It'll help you find the ratio of

-A is at a certain time.
-This least squares regression line calculator shows you how to find the least square regression line.
+Unlike the standard ratio, which can deal only with one pair of numbers at once, this least squares regression line calculator shows you how to find the least square regression line for multiple data points.

 Least squares regression line equation

-As you can see, the least square regression line equation is no different that the standard expression for linear dependency.
+As you can see, the least square regression line equation is no different from linear dependency's standard expression.
 The magic lies in the way of working out the parameters

 Great!
 So what does the least squares really mean?
 Jump to the next section to find out!